The Winter Solution Beneath Our Feet: Natural Gas

 About The Author

-Todd Snitchler is API’s group director for Market Development.
+Todd Snitchler is API’s vice president for Market Development.
 Todd is a former chairman of the Ohio Public Utilities Commission, and he also chaired the Ohio Power Siting Board.
 While a commissioner, Snitchler served as the co-vice chair of the Committee on Gas of the National Association of Regulatory Utility Commissioners, where he also served on the board.
 He was twice elected to the Ohio House of Representatives, representing the 50th House District.
 Prior to joining API, Todd led government affairs work on energy and utilities issues for Vorys Advisors in Ohio.